Warrenn/git-pm/QUICKSTART.md

 ## Installation

 No installation required!
-Just download `git-pm.py` and run it with Python 3.6+.
+Just download `git-pm.py` and run it with Python 3.7+.

 ### Prerequisites

-- Python 3.6 or higher
+- Python 3.7 or higher
 - Git command-line tool

+**That's it!** No external dependencies needed - git-pm uses only Python's standard library.

 ## Basic Usage